consolidation/site-alias/README.md

 ### Alias filenames and locations

 It is also up to each individual commandline tool where to search for alias files.
 Search locations may be added to the SiteAliasManager via an API call.
-Alias files are only found if they appear immediately inside one of the specified search locations; deep searching is never done.
+By default, alias files are only found if they appear immediately inside one of the specified search locations.
+Deep searching is only done if explicitly enabled by the application.

 Aliases are typically stored in Yaml files, although other formats may also be used if a custom alias data file loader is provided.
 The extension of the file determines the loader type (.yml for Yaml).
 The base name of the file, sans its extension, is the site name used to address the alias on the commandline.
 Site names may not contain periods.